backend-developers-ltd/ComputeHorde/README.md

 ## Innovations to Highlight

 ### Discouraging Weight-Copying
-- **Commit-Reveal**: Validators post hidden weights and reveal them in the next epoch, making the copying of _current_ weights impossible.
+- Commit-Reveal: Validators post hidden weights and reveal them in the next epoch, making the copying of _current_ weights impossible.
-- **Executor Dancing**: Miners randomly move GPUs across multiple UIDs, further reducing the effectiveness of copying old weights.
+- Executor Dancing: Miners randomly move GPUs across multiple UIDs, further reducing the effectiveness of copying old weights.

 ### Encouraging Actual Mining
 - Synthetic tasks are designed to run only on specific hardware (e.g., A6000 GPUs), ensuring miners deliver the advertised compute power.